dymaczew/charts/README.md

 6. By default the `01-productpage-deployable.yaml` includes the deployable for ingress  with "/bookinfo" path.
 You may wish to customize or add the route deployable for deployments on OpenShift clusters

-HINT: Target kluster should have a ICAM klusterlet deployed.
+HINT: Target cluster should have a ICAM klusterlet deployed.
 In order to see a service deployment topology you need to generate some traffic against the application.

 ## Legacy method 1: helm chart installation